 - Printer calibration required to compensate for minor hardware variances.

-- Extruder calibration to compensate for the amount of filament the extruder actually feeds versus what is specified.
+- Extrusion rate calibration to compensate for the amount of filament the extruder actually feeds versus what is specified.

 - First-layer or Live-Z calibration of the initial gap between the nozzle and print surface.
 This adjustment is critical to getting even first layers that adhere to the print surface throughout the entire print.